 As a self-employed artist, I rely on commissions more so than selling my work in galleries.
 However, some artists are not great negotiators or business-minded, and art commissions that start off optimistic can sometimes turn into a sour experience.
-These 8 tips will help you maintain good clients, manage their expectations, and produce work with integrity.
+These eight tips will help you maintain good clients, manage their expectations, and produce work with integrity.

 1 – Timing is key.
 Be responsive and follow up on your leads immediately.

-If someone expresses the interest to buy one of your pieces, but can’t make a deposit or payment right away, take down their contact info and follow up with them by the end of the day/event.
+If someone expresses interest in buying one of your pieces, but can’t make a deposit or payment right away, take down their contact info and follow up with them by the end of the day/event.
 Most people who buy art don’t “need” it.
-It’s a luxury item that is often an impulse buy – they fall in love with the art and have to have it.
+It’s a luxury item that is often an impulse buy — they fall in love with the art and have to have it.
 But if you wait too long, the infatuation can fade or even transfer to another item.
 If the art is intended as a gift, timing is even more important.
 I learned while working in advertising that no matter how well your product is advertised, if you don’t make the sale at the right time, you’ve missed the chance.
 But luckily, people are more willing to wait when it comes to art.

 2 – Don’t be shy to state your terms.